curtp/flex_edge_rpg/README.md

 While simple, it is easy to bend to many genres and settings.

 This bare bones system provides enough for an experienced GM to run a game.
-It provides a strong foundagion for making rulings instead of providing rules for every possible scenario.
+It provides a strong foundation for making rulings instead of providing rules for every possible scenario.

 Bring your setting, a pile of d6 and your imagination.